Early registration. A special advisement and early registration

 Reports and Transcripts

-Reports of final grades are mailed to students' mailing addresses and are available using the
+Reports of final grades are available

-Integrated Student Information System (ISIS) on the Web.
+CougarNet using the Integrated Student Information System (ISIS) on the Web.
 The academic transcript includes all undergraduate and graduate credit courses taken at Columbus State University.
 Transcripts should be requested at least one week prior to the date needed.
 University policies regarding release of academic records and compliance with regulations under the Family Educational Rights and Privacy Act of 1974 as amended (the "Buckley Amendment") are published in the Columbus State University

 Repetition of Courses for Credit